markhigham/stubserver/README.md

 # stubserver
-in process http stub server
+in process http stub server for use as an tell/ask stub service for stubbing external apis.

+_doesn't currently work_

 Based on things like this: